 The work of this Council is of incredible importance to the College.
-The roles of members of the Council include: Setting standards for the training and education of persons wishing to be entered in the register of veterinary nurses, setting requirements in relation to registration and conduct of veterinary nurses and recommending to RCVS Council amendments to registration, discipline and conduct rules.
-This Council normally meets six times per year.
+The roles of members of the Council include: setting standards for the training and education of persons wishing to be entered in the register of veterinary nurses, setting requirements in relation to registration and conduct of veterinary nurses and recommending to RCVS Council amendments to registration, discipline and conduct rules.
+This Council normally meets four times per year, in February, May, September and November.